ietf-wg-acme/acme/draft-ietf-acme-acme.md

 dNSNames.

-SAN A MUST be constructed as follows: compute the SHA-256 digest [FIPS180-4] of the UTF-8-encoded challenge token and encode it in lowercase hexadecimal form.
+SAN A MUST be constructed as follows: compute the SHA-256 digest [FIPS180-4] of the challenge token and encode it in lowercase hexadecimal form.
 The dNSName is "x.y.token.acme.invalid", where x is the first half of the hexadecimal representation and y is the second half.

-SAN B MUST be constructed as follows: compute the SHA-256 digest of the UTF-8 encoded key authorization and encode it in lowercase hexadecimal form.
+SAN B MUST be constructed as follows: compute the SHA-256 digest of the key authorization and encode it in lowercase hexadecimal form.
 The dNSName is "x.y.ka.acme.invalid" where x is the first half of the hexadecimal representation and y is the second half.